mjasonrice/Patina-UI-Docs/README.md

-# Semantic Docs
+# Patina Docs

-This folder contains the templates used to generate the static website for [semantic-ui.com](http://www.semantic-ui.com).
+This folder contains the templates used to generate the static website for [patina-ui.com](http://www.patina-ui.com).

 This repo can be used to create a fork of the UI documents to serve as styleguide for your project.